kaorahi/howm/README.md

 * (*5) Howm doesn't regenerate the menu if you save a file either, only if it's been more than 1 hour since the last menu update.
 If you want to update it more frequently, you have to manually refresh it (keybinding `R`).

 For a more extensive overview of how you can customize Howm, you can use the Customize system (`M-x customize-group RET howm RET`).
 See also [Emacs Wiki](https://www.emacswiki.org/emacs/HowmMode) for various tips.

+## FAQ

+### How does Howm compare to Org-roam?

+TL;DR: Balanced simplicity, clever linking system, UI for contextual reading.

+Most things you can do in Howm are probably possible in Org-roam as well.
+But Howm is more minimalistic and loose in every way.
+It is designed on the belief that not aiming for perfect organization is the key to maintaining long-term note-taking without becoming unmanageable.
+Users seem to appreciate its balance between simplicity and functionality, as well as its smooth navigation UI.
+The UI, along with the search-based link/backlink system, helps with reading many fragmentary notes collectively.

+### I've heard Howm is unbearably slow, actually?

+There are a few performance options.
+Once enabled, searches are usually instant, even for [20 years of notes](https://github.com/kaorahi/howm/issues/44#issuecomment-2639467999).

 ## Project history